Personalised Stratified Follow Up (PSFU)

 In the North East and North Cumbria there are a number of Trusts who already offer this service, with the remainder working towards implementation by March 2019.
 The Cancer Alliance have approved a regional protocol based on one developed by nurses at Gateshead Trust.

 There is currently one Trust offering this service and another two looking to develop it.
 There are existing shared care agreements in place to enable patients to have monitoring undertaken in primary care so we are looking to build on this.

 Some of our sites are looking to implement stratified follow up for patients at low risk of recurrence.
 A protocol based on the NHS England best practice documentation attached below is being debated with the Expert Advisory Group

-Remote surveillance monitoring is the technology that enables specialists to schedule and monitor surveillance tests for patients who have completed treatment for cancer, without the need for a face to face outpatient appointment to convey the result.
-Its primary role is to support low risk patients treated with curative intent that are suitable for a supported self-managed pathway.
+Digital remote monitoring is the technology that enables specialists to schedule and monitor surveillance tests for patients who have completed treatment for cancer, without the need for a face to face outpatient appointment to convey the result.
+Its primary role is to support patients treated with curative intent that are suitable for a supported self-managed pathway.

 This could be communicated via an online patient portal and the Northern Cancer Alliance is working with our regional digital leaders to identify the best solutions.